-The remarkable advances in the chemistry of MOF materials during the past years have revealed many alluring properties in comparison with the traditional solid desiccants.
+The remarkable advances in the chemistry of MOF materials during the past years have 915 916 revealed many alluring properties in comparison with the traditional solid desiccants.
 A systematic exploitation on the novel desiccants for SDSs is the need of the hour.
-In order to apply an optimal MOF to a specific SDS for the built environment control, it is essential to conduct an intensive research on the material and system levels, from structural design to material preparation, from gram scale in laboratory to ton scale in production facility, from properties assessment to system application.
-As some studies have confirmed that SDS using MOFs exhibits superior performance over the traditional systems, it is important to conduct further field experiments and identify the appropriate MOFs for safe, cost-effective, and energy efficient processes.
+In order to 917 apply an optimal MOF to a specific SDS for the built environment control, it is essential to 918 conduct an intensive research on the material and system levels, from structural design to 919 material preparation, from gram scale in laboratory to ton scale in production facility, from 920 properties assessment to system application.
+As some studies have confirmed that SDS using 921 MOFs exhibits superior performance over the traditional systems, it is important to conduct 922 further field experiments and identify the appropriate MOFs for safe, cost-effective, and energy 923 924 efficient processes.

-Acknowledgements
+926 Acknowledgements

-The authors acknowledge the financial support from the Chinese Scholarship Council (No.

-201806230288) and the Bjarne Saxhof's Foundation.
+927 The authors acknowledge funding from the Chinese Scholarship Council (No. 201806230288)928 and the Bjarne Saxhof's Foundation.